MOHAMEDZAYEDSCU/OBSIDIAN/EJPTv2/NMAP.md

 ---
  - `nmap -sV [ip]`:
 	 - searching for open services(ports) with a lot of detail..
+	 - like version of the service
+---
+- `nmap [IP] -p portNo`
+	- for scan a specific port in an IP.
 ---
 - `nmap -sS -F [IP]`
 	- you use `-F` to split the packets to bypass the firewall...